Student Staff

 Hometown: Queens, New York

-Why are you working as a consultant?
+Why are you working as a senior consultant?
 I want to help others feel confident about their public speaking skills.

 Why should students visit the Speaking Center?
 Students should visit the Speaking Center for useful advice on public speaking and presentions from students just like you!